Monday, February 25, 2008

 Rock Gardens & Weed Beds

 Offered for your consideration: the parable of the sower.
-The extremes were clear in their result whether for good or bad, whereas the mucky middle had the look, even the promise of fruitfulness, but not the substance.
-Why?
-Only by selling out, getting extreme in focus, can we achieve what was intended by the scattering of the gospel seed in our lives.
-Only a single-minded vision of submitting to what "Christ in us" is attempting to grow can make our lives fruitful in God.
+The extremes were clear in their result whether for good or bad.
+The mucky middle, on the other hand, had the look, even the promise of fruitfulness, but not the reality.
+Why did the middle fail?
+Because only by selling out, getting extreme in focus, can we see achieved what was intended to be achieved by the scattering of the gospel seed in our lives.
+Only a single-minded vision of submitting to what Christ in us is attempting to grow can make our lives truly fruitful in God.

 Monday, February 18, 2008

-The Message In the Wrath of God
+Our Message Must Include the Wrath of God

 Romans 1 tells us the wrath of God is in the process of being revealed from heaven.
-Obviously, the subject is important enough for God to include it in his self-revelation in his word and in his creation.
-In other words, this is something we should know about him, he wants us to understand this.
-Life, if we'll hear it, screams at us in no uncertain terms that God is upset and he wants us to get the message.
-The repercussions of his wrath echo incessantly, rattling everything in this time and plane until it ultimately dies.
+The subject is important enough to God to include it in his self-revelation in his word and in his creation as well.
+This has to be something we should know about him, he wants us to understand this about him.
+Life, if we'll hear its witness, screams at us through death, decay and disease that something isn't right, that God is upset and he wants us to get the message.

 Monday, February 11, 2008